MapelDev/Eiffel-Toolbox/readme.md

 ## Copyrights

 Each eiffel classes have been written by the author of this repository, `Florent Perreault`.
 All `*.e` files are supposed to have their copyright notices and usage clauses if there is any in the note footer at the bottom.
-Most often they will be under MIT by default and attributed to either KontinuumGames, the Author: Florent Perreault or his Username: MapelSiroup. for each of these they fall under the same entity, that is, the author of the repository.
-You may share and distribute any classes on its own if you so choose but you must adere to not change any references to the orginal author or to this repository.
+Most often they will be under MIT by default and attributed to either `KontinuumGames`, the Author: `Florent Perreault` or his Username: `MapelSiroup`.
+For each of these they fall under the same entity, that is, the author of the repository.
+You may share, adapt and/or distribute any classes on its own if you so choose but **you must adhere to not change any references to the orginal author or to this repository**.